Modern Retail POS: Driving Superior Customer Experiences

 Not long ago, the in-store experience was a transactional exchange.
 Consumers would walk in and buy what they wanted.
 If the inventory was not in-store, options were limited by distance, choice, and convenience.
 The way today's consumer views the shopping experience is more complicated and the market is more competitive than ever.
 The in-store experience needs to be engaging, as increased consumer expectations require retailers to have visibility to inventory across channels.

-Research conducted with 15,500 consumers across five key regions has found that all channels must be complementary to enable the widest variety of experiences:
+Research conducted with more than 5,000 consumers across four key regions has found that all channels must be complementary to enable the widest variety of experiences:

 Modern Point of Sale Systems